José Figueres Ferrer

-José María Hipólito Figueres Ferrer (25 September 1906 – 8 June 1990) served as President of Costa Rica on three occasions: 1948–1949, 1953–1958 and 1970–1974.
-During his first term in office he abolished the country's army, nationalized its banking sector, and granted women and Afro-Costa Ricans the right to vote, as well as access to Costa Rican nationality to people of African descent.
+José María Hipólito Figueres Ferrer (25 September 1906 – 8 June 1990) was a Costa Rican politician who served three terms as President of Costa Rica: 1948–1949, 1953–1958 and 1970–1974.
+During his first term in office he abolished the country's army, nationalized its banking sector, granted women and Afro-Costa Ricans the right to vote, and offered Costa Rican nationality to people of African descent.

-His son José María Figueres was also President of Costa Rica from 1994 to 1998.
+His son José María Figueres served as President of Costa Rica from 1994 to 1998.

 Early life and career

 Figueres was born on 25 September 1906 in San Ramón in Alajuela province.
-Figueres was the eldest of the four children of a Catalan doctor and his wife, a teacher, who had recently immigrated from Catalonia to San Ramón in west-central Costa Rica.
+Figueres was the eldest of the four children of Mariano Figueres Forges (a doctor), and his wife, Francisca Ferrer Minguella (a teacher) who had recently immigrated from Catalonia to San Ramón in west-central Costa Rica.
 Figueres' first language was Catalan.

-In 1924 he left for Boston, United States, on a work and study trip.
+In 1924, he left for Boston, United States, on a work and study trip.
 There he studied hydroelectric engineering at the Massachusetts Institute of Technology.
-Figueres returned to Costa Rica in 1928 and bought a farm in Tarrazú.
-He named the farm "The Endless Struggle".
+Figueres returned to Costa Rica in 1928 and bought a farm in a remote area in the mountains of San Cristóbal, Desamparados.
+He named the farm "La Lucha Sin Fin" (lit.
+"The Endless Struggle") ..
+This would be his home and operational headquarters until his death in 1990.

 Figueres became a successful coffee grower and rope manufacturer, employing more than 1,000 sharecroppers and factory laborers.
 Describing himself as a "farmer-socialist", he built housing and provided medical care and recreation for his workers and established a community vegetable farm and a dairy with free milk for workers' children.

 His sharecroppers could either sell hemp grown on his plantation to him at market price for use in his rope factory, or sell it elsewhere if they were offered a better price.